 But when she started school, she never imagined one day she would become enamoured with all kinds of farm animals.

 “The pigs are my favorites,” she gushes.
 “Some people don’t like them because they smell, but all animals stink.
 I just love them all.”

-At this moment, while she is thinking about upcoming exams, Emery is nervous about an impending interview for the veterinary program at Lincoln Memorial University in Tennessee.
+At this moment, while she is thinking about upcoming exams, Audrey is nervous about an impending interview for the veterinary program at Lincoln Memorial University in Tennessee.

 “You just be you and they’ll be impressed like everyone else,” says farm manager Joe Fraley proudly.
 “I know she’d never tell you this, but she’s one of our best.”

 Audrey smiles broadly as she goes back to hosing and cleaning the manure in one of the hog pens.
 It may not be glamorous, but she's happy.